Be Sure to Pick Up a Trail Guide

 The park is sectioned into color-coded trail loops for easy

-and correspond to the identification in our trail guide
+and corresponds to the identification in our trail guide

-This booklet enables visitors to read the corresponding
+This booklet enables visitors to review the corresponding

 engravings and obtain insight to their meaning.
 Trail side

 panels also help tell both the story of Stahlman and

 highlight other natural aspects of this area including local